databricks/spark-training/website/getting-started.md

      * ivy/cache - a pre-populated cache, pointed to via conf/sbtopts
      * bin - removed and all files moved into sbt's home directory so users can run sbt/sbt similair to working with spark's source code
  * **simple-app** - a simple example app to build (based on the Spark quick start docs)

-After extracting the contents from the USB above, you'll also find:

  * **streaming** - project template for Spark Streaming examples
  * **machine-learning** - project template for Machine Learning examples